rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 ## Conclusions and Recommendations

 ElectionGuard has successfully integrated with multiple voting systems, and has shown the potential to increase confidence locally in election outcomes.
-However, in many ways it is only at the beginning of what might obtain with it.
+However, in many ways it is only at the beginning of what it might accomplish.

 For example, it has only been deployed in small precinct-level elections using a single voting method or, as in the case of Enhanced Voting, as part of their Electronic Ballot Return capability.

-A further benefit of ElectionGuard and e2e occurs when it extends across multiple voting methods.
-Since some voting methods may not see much use, breaking out election results by method can undermine voting privacy.

 Fundamentally, and societally, though, it is critical to enable as many viable voting methods as we can.
 No one voting method is appropriate for all voters.
 Paper-based systems offer full software independence and auditability, but also present major barriers to truly independent voting for voters with limited sight, mobility, or language facility.
 Vote by mail is growing in popularity and certainly aids with convenience for absentee and early voting options.